 echotango = sound & movement

 I make arts and media.
 I travel a lot, but most of the time home is unceded Arrernte country in Mparntwe, Central Australia.

 I’ve been involved in social justice media and art making for over 20 years.
 In that time I’ve co-edited a social justice magazine ‘Greenpepper‘ in Amsterdam, participated in the People’s Global Action 3rd International Conference and ‘People’s Caravan’ from Bolivia to Colombia and was part of setting up the ongoing Melbourne community arts space, Irene Warehouse.
 I volunteered as a projectionist at the Coober Pedy Drive In, have put on grassroots media events, been part of organising blockades, actions and protests and had a stint as Triple J’s NT Arts Reporter.

 I was a member of the arts and social change company Big hART from 2004-2014 where I was Creative Producer of the award winning Ngapartji Ngapartji project and worked on Knot@Home, Radio Holiday, Drive, Northcott Narratives and Namatjira among many other projects.

 I’ve worked across doco films as producer of Nothing Rhymes with Ngapartji, THE ISLAND and Island of the Hungry Ghosts, production manager on the drama shoot for Coniston: Telling It True and director of Queen of the Desert.

 Between 2014-2016 I spent two and a half years working as the Global Impact & Distribution Producer on Naomi Klein and Avi Lewis’ project This Changes Everything.

-With two dear collaborators I cofounded the Something Somewhere Film Festival in Alice Springs of which I was the Artistic Director.
+With two dear collaborators I cofounded the Something Somewhere Film Festival in Alice Springs, which is now on hiatus (f0r now!)